Meiko (album)

-Meiko is the debut album by Meiko, released in 2008.
+Meiko is the self-titled debut studio album by Meiko, released in 2008.
 An earlier version of this album was self-released in 2007.
 The newer release features re-recorded versions of "Under My Bed" and "Said and Done", and adds Meiko's first single, "Boys with Girlfriends".
 The 2007 self-release features a 'secret' track at the very end of the CD, which is a song called "You and Onions".

 Track listing

 All songs written and composed by Meiko.